toba-0x7/repo-fullstack/README.md

    ```
    docker build -t <your_dockerhub_tag>/node-js .
    ```
-3. The final step is to push the newly created Docker Image into Docker Hub.
-To do that, run the following command.
+3. To push the newly created Docker Image into Docker Hub.
    ```
    docker login
    # This command is to log into Dockerhub on your local machine